 - aggregate - A “pivot table as an API”, able to take in a set of expressions that describe aggregations, groupings and filters and return grouped aggregate data.

-- summarize (currently under development) - An operation that allows a client to describe a custom tabular extract of FHIR data, and retrieve it in bulk.
+- summarise (currently under development) - An operation that allows a client to describe a custom tabular extract of FHIR data, and retrieve it in bulk.

 You can find some examples of how to interact with Pathling in our Postman collection: